code-423n4/2025-06-chainlink/README.md

 ## Main invariants

+### Access Controls
+- After funding a Claim contract, CLR projects should not be able to halt, exit, or do anything harmful to the system later without the admin’s permission.
+- Only Contract Admin can update configs, allowlist CLR Project Admins (Project Admins), start a refund, and schedule or cancel withdrawals.
+- Only Project Admins can execute a scheduled withdrawal.

+### Project Management
+- Only allowlisted actors can deploy Claim contracts.
+- Claim contracts can only be deployed and configured properly through the Factory contract

+### Claiming and Vesting
+- Users can only claim unlocked tokens or if enabled, early claim a portion of the unlocked tokens.
+- Tokens vest according to the schedule (unlock duration, delay, etc.)
+- CLR projects can withdraw only the allowed/available amount.
+- Token amount validation calculation does not under/overflow.

+### General
+-  Contracts can’t be bricked.

+### Specific Invariants
 - More than the max token amount cannot be claimed
 - The claimable and refundable amount never exceeds the token balance.
 - The factory’s maxAvailableAmount never exceeds the token balance.